Aaryaman-147/Aaryaman-147/README.md

 </p>

 As a sophomore at Thapar Institute of Engineering & Technology, I'm currently developing data-driven and interactive projects at the intersection of biotechnology, software, and design.
-I'm looking to collaborate on open-source projects involving Python, JavaScript, APIs, and data visualisation.<br><br>🧰 Tech Stack & Tools: Python • JS • HTML • SQL • CSS • API • Data analysis & visualisation • Git & GitHub<br><br>🌱 Currently learning React and the modern frontend ecosystem while deepening my understanding of JavaScript, APIs, UI design, and data visualisation through hands-on projects.<br><br>🔬Currently exploring and experimenting with ML & data-heavy frontend architectures.<br><br>⚡Fun Fact<br>I enjoy over-engineering side projects, naming them dramatically, and then actually finishing them.<br>
+I'm looking to collaborate on open-source projects involving Python, JavaScript, APIs, and data visualisation.<br><br>🌱 Currently learning React and the modern frontend ecosystem while deepening my understanding of JavaScript, APIs, UI design, and data visualisation through hands-on projects.<br><br>🔬Currently exploring and experimenting with ML & data-heavy frontend architectures.<br><br>⚡Fun Fact<br>I enjoy over-engineering side projects, naming them dramatically, and then actually finishing them.<br>

 ## 🌐 Socials: